 We will advance this work under ESSA by:

 Implementing more effective programs to serve the students farthest behind.
-The Every Student Succeeds Act provides us with many opportunities to improve results for student groups that have historically struggled to meet proficiency standards, in particular, students from economically disadvantaged backgrounds, English language learners, and students receiving special education services.
+The Every Student Succeeds Act has provided us with many opportunities to improve results for student groups that have historically struggled to meet proficiency standards, in particular, students from low income backgrounds, English learners, and students receiving special education services.
 Through grant funding, prioritized access to resources, and program initiatives at the state and local levels, we will accelerate the improvement of our lower performing students.

 Implementing the next-generation Massachusetts Comprehensive Assessment System (MCAS) test and supporting districts as they develop common assessments.
-The state is upgrading the MCAS to better measure the critical thinking skills students need for success in the 21st century.
-The new test, informally called the next-generation MCAS, builds upon the best aspects of the MCAS assessments that have served the Commonwealth well for the past two decades.
-The tests will be administered entirely via computer for grades 3-8 by 2019.
-We will also work with districts to help them develop assessments that are common across schools, grades, and subjects so that they can more effectively compare progress and provide consistent feedback to teachers on their students’ performance.
+The state upgraded the MCAS to better measure the critical thinking skills students need for success in the 21st century.
+The new test built upon the best aspects of the MCAS assessments that have served the Commonwealth well for the past two decades.
+All tests are now administered entirely via computer, following a transition to online testing that began in 2017.

 Support social-emotional learning, health, and safety